Serving Illinois, Iowa & Missouri, Kirksville, Macomb, Quincy

 At Bix Basement Systems, we're proud of our permanent, warrantied solutions for foundation settlement of all types.
-Our team of in-house, certified contractors has repaired settling foundations throughout Illinois, Iowa, and Missouri, and we're ready to help you.
+Our team of professional contractors has repaired settling foundations throughout Illinois, Iowa, and Missouri, and we're ready to help you.

 If you would like a free foundation helical pier installation quote, call or e-mail us today!
 Each of our quotes comes at no obligation and includes an on-site inspection, free consultation, and a complimentary copy of our 90-page, color foundation repair book.

-We're proud to serve Macomb, Quincy, Peoria, Hannibal, Kirksville, and all surrounding areas.
+We're proud to serve Macomb, Quincy, Kirksville, and all surrounding areas.

 Total Foundation Replacement involves excavating the dirt around the home to expose the damaged foundation.
 Anything around the foundation, including gardens, foliage, patios, etc. must also be removed.
 That foundation is them removed and replaced.

 This is an invasive, expensive, time-consuming process that should only be done as a last resort.
 If the wall is standing, we can almost always repair it.